Video Streaming

 Introduction

-ABR is NOT to be confused with multi-bitrate streaming (MBR) which means offering multiple stream options for a broadcaster to choose accordingly.
+ABR is NOT to be confused with multi-bitrate streaming (MBR), which means offering multiple stream options for a broadcaster to choose from.
 However, since MBR streaming doesn't involve adapting accordingly to different network conditions, any fluctuations in bandwidths can result in increased buffering times.
 Therefore, it is not ideal for all streaming environments.

 Multi-Bitrate Streaming